-As a destination for hiking, Portugal is mainly known for its dramatic islands and coastlines, contoured by dramatic limestone cliffs and constantly battered by the Atlantic waves.
+As a hiking destination, Portugal is mainly known for its dramatic islands and coastlines, contoured by dramatic limestone cliffs and constantly battered by the Atlantic waves.

 But you may be surprised by what Portugal has in store for you inland as well.
 After living in Portugal for several years, I keep discovering great new hikes all around the country.
 I’ve come to realize Portugal has a much greater diversity of landscapes.

 Given that Portugal has a surface area of more than 90,000 km², I wouldn’t claim these are the only best hikes in Portugal.
 I still haven’t seen it all!
 But these are definitely some of the top trails in Portugal I love to recommend.